 'Go therefore to the main highways, and as many as you find there, invite to the wedding feast.'Matthew 22:9(NASB)

-Jesus was the King of the Jews and the promised Messiah, Who had been specifically sent to the lost sheep of the house of Israel.. and although we are able to see tiny glimpses of the coming dispensation of grace during Christ's earthly ministry.. where the body of Christ, which is the Church.. would bring forth the fruit of the gospel of God - Christ's pre-cross ministry was in general directed towards His chosen people..
-Israel.
+Jesus was the King of the Jews and the promised Messiah Who had been specifically sent to the lost sheep of the house of Israel.
+Although we are able to see tiny glimpses of the coming dispensation of grace during Christ's earthly ministry, where the Body of Christ (which is the Church) would bring forth the fruit of the gospel of God, Christ's pre-Cross ministry was in general directed towards His chosen people, Israel.

-But spiritual blindness; the hypocrisy of their leaders and disobedience to God's written Word.. would result in Christ's rejection by the nation He loved.. and a gracious invitation being extended to all who would hear His word and accept His free gift of salvation - both Jew and Gentile alike.
+But spiritual blindness, the hypocrisy of their leaders, and disobedience to God's written Word, would result in Christ's rejection by the nation He love, and a gracious invitation being extended to all who would hear His Word and accept His free gift of salvation, both Jew and Gentile alike.

-Though Israel has been set aside for a season, due to their rebellion and rejection of their God and King, their disobedience and failings have enabled whosoever-will to be invited into the Father's presence and receive His heavenly blessings - until that time when the fullness of the gentiles has come in and the spiritual blindness of Israel will be lifted.
-On that day they will recognise Him Whom they pierced and discover Him to be the their God and Saviour - their Messiah and King.
+Though Israel has been set aside for a season due to their rebellion and rejection of their God and King, their disobedience and failings have enabled whosoever-will to be invited into the Father's presence and receive His heavenly blessings.
+And this time will continue until the fullness of the Gentiles comes in and the spiritual blindness of Israel will be lifted.
+On that day they will recognise Him Whom they pierced and discover Him to be their God and Saviour, their Messiah and King.

-Heavenly Father, thank You that in Your grace I have been given an opportunity to come into Your kingdom and eat of the spiritual food from heaven and drink of the waters of life that only come by faith in Christ.
-I am not worthy to gather up the crumbs under Your table and yet in Your grace You have lifted me out of the miry clay; set my feet on the Rock of my salvation and clothed me in the robe of Christ's own righteousness - for His name sake.
-To Him be all praise and glory, for ever and ever - AMEN.
+Heavenly Father, thank You that in Your grace, I have been given an opportunity to come into Your kingdom and eat of the spiritual food from heaven and drink of the waters of life that only come by faith in Christ.
+I am not worthy to gather up the crumbs under Your table, and yet in Your grace You have lifted me out of the miry clay, set my feet on the Rock of my salvation, and clothed me in the robe of Christ's own righteousness.
+To Him be all praise and glory, forever and ever, AMEN.